 10: Better Siri

-Siri on iOS is functional but barely fulfils the minimum requirements of an excellent virtual assistant.
-Since Apple claims that it does not collect your data, the assistant cannot understand you.
+Siri on iOS is functional but barely fulfills the minimum requirements of an excellent virtual assistant.
+The assistant cannot understand you since Apple claims that it does not collect your data.

 A virtual assistant can only be good if it understands you and collects as much of your data as possible.
 Due to their so-called privacy-centric approach, Apple can’t do that.
 Improvements to Siri are long overdue.
 We sincerely hope Siri gets more intelligent and can relate your recent speech to what you said earlier.